Longfin dace

 The longfin dace (Agosia chrysogaster) is a species of freshwater fish in the leuciscid family of order Cypriniformes.
 It is the only member of the monotypic genus Agosia and is found in southwestern North America.
 The Gila longfin dace is considered the nominate subspecies, and the Yaqui longfin dace is considered a form.
 The genus name Agosia is of Native American origin, and the species name chrysogaster is derived from Greek, where chrysós means "gold" and gastḗr means "belly".

 Description

 Longfin dace have a bluntly shaped snout and head with a slightly subterminal mouth.
 The upper jaw contains a small barbel and tends to protrude above the lower jaw.
 The body is fusiform and covered with small scales.
-Longfin dace have 70-95 scales along their lateral line, 7-9 anal fin rays, and 9 dorsal fin rays.
+Longfin dace have 70–95 scales along their lateral line, seven to nine anal fin rays, and nine dorsal fin rays.
 An adult longfin dace has a maximum total length of 4 inches, although it rarely reaches 3.2 inches.
 Age estimation with scales and length-based grouping suggested that most longfin dace live less than two years.